FoamScience/tree-sitter-foam/README.md

 ## Features

-- Semantic understanding of OpenFOAM IO entries (Dictionaries, key-value pairs)
+- Semantic understanding of OpenFOAM IO entries (Dictionaries, key-value pairs, ... etc)
-- Basic syntax highlighting (Targeting [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) mainly)
+- Syntax highlighting (Targeting [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) mainly)
-- Highlighting of C++ code blocks and regular expressions (Also, keywords are highlighting using Golang grammar), so if your client does not install those grammars automatically, you might have to install them manually
+- Highlighting of C++ code blocks and regular expressions, so if your client does not install those parsers automatically, you might have to install them manually
 - Scope-awareness is there (Per-dictionary) although not used yet
+- Text-objects for dictionaries and key-value pairs to use with (Neo)Vim
+- Expression-based folding

 ## Running tests

 - Unit tests for both parsing and highlighting are executed with `tree-sitter test` (Check the `test` folder)
-- `testOFFiles.sh` parses all OpenFOAM dictionaries in a directory
+- `testOFFiles.sh $FOAM_TUTORIALS` parses all OpenFOAM dictionaries in the tutorials directory
-    - Currently, the parser works on almost all OpenFOAM 8 tutorial files (Well, two files are faulty from source!)
+    - Currently, the parser works on almost all OpenFOAM 8 and Foam-Extend 4 tutorial files (Well, some files are faulty from source!)

 ## Contributing